 - A. Ask students to now make a prediction regarding the relative distances between Earth, Earth's Moon, and Mars. - B. They should stand as a group, arranging themselves based on their beliefs about the relative distances and measure these distances.
-These measurements will represent their prediction, to be completed on the (B) Relative Size and Distance Sheet. - C. Student will use their new understanding of scale to calculate the relative distances of the Earth, Earth's Moon, and Mars.
-They will continue to use the 63,800,000-scale model. - D. Once students have calculated the scaled differences, ask them to begin arranging themselves into the appropriate distances. - E. Eventually a student will say they need to step out of the room to get to Mars.
-This moment is a great time to mention that the distance to Mars is so great that, if we were to place it correctly according to this scale, it would actually be 3/4 of a mile or 1.21km away.
-As a frame of reference for how far that is, provide a visual cue of a familiar neighborhood location recognizable by the students that is about 3/4 of a mile from the school. - F. Discuss with the students the amount of time it would take us to travel to Earth's Moon and Mars.
-Typically, it takes 2 - 3 days to reach Earth's Moon using a rocket-powered vessel, while it would take approximately 6-11 months to reach Mars with robotic spacecraft, depending on where the Earth and Mars are in their orbits at the time of launch.
+These measurements will represent their prediction, to be completed on the (B) Relative Size and Distance Sheet. - C. After the students have settled into their agreed upon distances for each of the bodies, this is a great moment to mention that the distance to the Moon is approximately 600cm or 0.6m from the Earth.
+(Place an x on the ground to represent this distance from a fixed spot in the room).
+Mars distance is so great that, if we were to place it correctly according to this scale, it would actually be 3⁄4 of a mile or 1.21km away. \As a frame of reference for how far that is, provide a visual cue of a familiar neighborhood location recognizable by the students that is about 3⁄4 of a mile from the school. - D. Discuss with the students the amount of time it would take us to travel to Earth's Moon and Mars.
+Typically, it takes 2 3 days to reach Earth's Moon using a rocket-powered vessel, while it would take approximately 6-11 months to reach Mars with robotic spacecraft, depending on where the Earth and Mars are in their orbits at the time of launch.